apu16-334-coder/Task-Manager-REST-API-Node.js-Express-MongoDB/README.md

 - Any authenticated user can view tasks
 - Supports filtering, sorting, and pagination
 - Task creation restricted to project manager of task/admin
-- Task update is belong to admin/project manager of task/assigned user where assigned user can only update status
+- Task update is restricted based on ownership and assignment
 - Task delete restricted to project manager of task/admin

 ---